ccallawa/alyvix_doc/getting_started/windows_settings.rst

 #.
 Once you see the line "Counting down" in the console, you will have 5 seconds to open the
    Windows Start Menu before Alyvix Designer captures the screen.

 #.
-Next, use Designer to select a region around the *Settings* icon on the left side of the Start
+Use Designer to select a region around the *Settings* icon on the left side of the Start
    Menu.
 This time, *right click* on the icon to **autocontour** :rawhtml:`<a href="../glossary.html#glossary-autocontour"><i class="fa fa-tiny fa-question-circle"></i></a>` it, and then press :kbd:`Escape`.
 You should now see the selection in the Designer panel: